 - Add the sliced onion and sauté until slightly golden, stirring regularly.

-- To the very same skillet, heat 2 tablespoons (20 g) of vegan butter over medium heat.
+- To the very same skillet (I told you it was going to be used a lot!), heat 2 tablespoons (20 g) of vegan butter over medium heat.

 - As soon as the spices start to smell, add the onion-garlic-ginger paste to the skillet.
 Stir and cook for one minute, stirring constantly.
 Keep the empty chopper aside, you’ll need it again.